 Whether staying at a campground or dry-docking in the wilderness, follow these tips to keep your dog safe and feeling secure.

-Give dogs their own space: “If there is enough room for a crate, then that could be a great spot for them,” says Hartstein.
-A spare bunk or even a dog bed stashed under the dinette table also make great spaces where your pup can go to relax and feel safe.
+“If there is enough room for a crate, then that could be a great spot for them,” says Hartstein.
+A spare bunk, or even a dog bed stashed under the dinette table, is a great spot where your pup can go to relax and feel safe.

-Clean up after your pet: Again, this is not only considerate, it’s a requirement in most campgrounds.
+Again, cleaning up after your dog is not only considerate, but it’s also a requirement in most campgrounds.
 Even if you’re dry-docking in the wilderness, picking up after your pup is better for the environment and the surrounding wildlife.

-Locate the nearest storm shelter: Be sure your campground’s shelter allows pets, and keep a sharp eye on the weather reports, especially in areas prevalent for tornadoes or hurricanes.
+Be sure your campground’s shelter allows pets, and keep a sharp eye on the weather reports, especially in areas prone to tornadoes or hurricanes.

-Help your dog be a quiet neighbor: If your companion is prone to barking at the slightest disturbance, try using a fan or white noise machine to mask outside noises.
-When you need to leave your dog alone, take them on a walk first to release any pent-up energy and tire them out, and leave plenty of toys to keep them from barking out of boredom.
-If that doesn’t curb out-of-control barking, try an anti-barking device that uses high-pitched sounds to discourage barking.
+If your companion is prone to barking at the slightest disturbance, try using a fan or white-noise machine to mask outside sounds.
+When you need to leave your dog alone, take them on a walk first to release any pent-up energy and tire them out.
+Leave plenty of toys to keep them from barking out of boredom.
+If that doesn’t curb out-of-control barking, try different techniques to discourage barking.

 Bring the Right Gear

-Besides your pet’s food, fresh water, bowls, leash and harness, grooming supplies, and all the comforts and necessities of daily life, think about activities you’ll want to engage in with your dog and pack accordingly.
+Besides your pet’s food, fresh water, bowls, leash, harness, grooming supplies, and all the comforts and necessities of daily life, think about activities you’ll want to engage in with your dog and pack accordingly.
 Here are some items you might want to bring along: